 Staff were dedicated to ensuring patients received a quality experience and this was reflected in the patient feedback; with all patients rating the service they received as 'very good'.

 There were good processes in place to enable patients to provide their views on the care they had received at the clinic.
-However, the clinic needs to display more health promotion information.

 This is what we recommend the service can improve: